 Why Didn’t I Get Lice, but My Child Was Infested?

 It is commonly known that children account for the vast majority of lice infestations each year.
-At Lice Lifters of Lafayette Hill, we know that many parents who bring their children to us for fast, effective treatment of these parasitic pests wonder why their children seem particularly susceptible but they never seem to get them.
+At Lice Lifters of Montgomery County, we know that many parents who bring their children to us for fast, effective treatment of these parasitic pests wonder why their children seem particularly susceptible but they never seem to get them.
 There are at least a couple of reasons for this.

 How Head Lice Spread

 One reason kids get head lice more frequently than adults is that children are more often making physical contact with each other.
 They’ll be playing together often whether during after-school sports or just playing on their own.

 Since they can’t fly or jump, head lice spread from one kid to another by crawling.
 This is why head-to-head contact is the main way they find a new home on another child’s hair and scalp.
 Less often, they can be spread by getting on a hat, helmet, scarf or other item worn by an infected person, and then someone else will try on this item of clothing or headgear.
 This is less frequent because they can’t live long away from the warm, moist environment near the human scalp that head lice call home.

 Acidity Is Also a Factor

 It is a little known fact that we all have what’s known as an acid mantle.
 Per Wikipedia, this is “a slightly acidic film on the surface of the skin acting as a barrier to bacteria, viruses and other potential contaminants that might penetrate the skin.”